Photo courtesy of Ryan Milrad

 • Investments that expand regional market access

-• Infrastructure and distribution improvements
+• Infrastructure and distribution improvements that move local products more efficiently

 Independent food and agriculture businesses generate local jobs, strengthen rural economies, and keep dollars circulating within Idaho communities.

-• Clear and workable agritourism regulations
+• Clear, workable agritourism regulations

 • Protection of on-farm events and experiences